 Three ways IT roles will improve thanks to AI

-It will free staff up to take on bigger, more interesting challenges.
+It will free up staff to take on bigger, more interesting challenges.

 By eliminating the need for human involvement in simple or even complex repetitive tasks, we’ll be able to drive efficiencies and put our valuable human resources to better use elsewhere.
 Hours once spent at a desk tapping in data will instead be directed into analysing and innovating new ways to enhance business performance, transforming us from caretakers into decision-makers.